Husbands, Here's a Mother's Day Present Idea

 The first article beautifully sums up what so many wives/mothers have been saying to one another for years, but have had difficulty articulating to their partners for reasons Hartley explains.
 Hearing these sentiments from someone other than your wife may make it easier for you to listen without feeling defensive.

 The second article highlights responses Hartley received from husbands who read the first article and saw themselves in her discussion of emotional labor.

-Hopefully, after reading these articles you too will see yourself.
+Hopefully, after reading these articles you will also see yourself.
 Now for the gift.
 Think of something you can take on that your wife currently does.
 It must be something you can do without her input.
 (A chore you do but have to ask five questions about still feels like a chore to her.)
 Once you know what you'll do, write it down.
 A nice notecard would be great, but a Post-it note will do in a pinch.

 Take your note and put it with a print out of Women Aren't Nags - We're Just Fed Up, put it in an envelope and leave it for your wife.
 Then, get to work doing the job you wrote down.
 Again, you must do it without input, and without looking for fanfare that you did it.
 (If you really read the article, you'll know why looking for fanfare is a no-no.)